 Perhaps the most stark change, however, is that the player's core stats are now completely removed from the game.
 No longer does the player have things like Strength, Intelligence, Personality, Speed or Luck; instead, these are either fixed (such as move speed and jump height) or determined by the perks one receives through the refined skill system.
 For example, once one reaches a certain level of proficiency in the One-Handed Weapons skill, they can buy a Perk that allows them to deal more damage with all one handed weapons, in effect giving them more "strength" and damage when using those types of weapons.
 These don't always boil down to just numbers, either - training the Archery skill tree can give the player the ability to zoom in and slow down time in order to take more precise shots, while powering up the Stealth skill can remove the penalty for moving quickly while in sneaking mode.
 Similarly, one can cast two of the same spell at the same time to get a bonus to its effect, whether extra damage, defensive buff or healing effect on themselves.
 The Lockpicking tree has some benefits as well, even if the player has gotten quite good at the minigame associated with it - boosting it enough and buying new perks will grant bonus gold or rarer items in chests.
 In short, the game abolishes a significant RPG element by doing away with core stats, but also makes efforts to preserve its roleplaying element by rewarding the player for sticking to a certain style of play, all while sacrificing none of the dynamic action of the game.
 It's different, but works surprisingly well.

 I feel that also sums up my feelings about the game as a whole.
-While it makes some controversial changes to long-established genre and series tropes that were unpopular among many series fans, it does much to distinguish itself too.
-And in spite of the series' trademark bugs and occasional balance issues, Skyrim remains a very fun adventure to undertake - one you can easily get immersed in for hundreds of hours.
+While it makes some controversial changes to long-established genre and series tropes that were unpopular among many series fans and its main plot is pretty lacking compared to its predecessors, its action is quite engrossing and its atmosphere is quite heavy, though the fun books, dialog trees and notes from the earlier games that filled in a lot of its lore and backstory in an interesting way seem considerably less prevalent this time.
+However, in spite of those issues, as well as series' trademark bugs and balance issues, Skyrim remains a fun adventure to undertake - one you can easily get immersed in for hundreds of hours.

 Developer: Bethesda Game Studios